 - Use the funds only for the purchase of the goods or services shown in the contract.

-- Provide itemised expenditure on the project inc. in-kind and cash contributions.
+- Provide itemised expenditure on the project including in-kind and cash contributions.

-- Have a Nutrient Management Plan approved by WTSIP Extension Officer by the end of the project.
+- Develop a Nutrient Management Plan with a WTSIP Extension Officer by the end of the project.

 - Become Smartcane BMP accredited by the end of project.